PennyLaneAI/pennylane/doc/development/plugins.rst

 .. warning::

-    The API of :class:`pennylane.devices.DefaultQubit` will be updated soon to follow a new interface defined by the experimental :class:`pennylane.devices.experimental.Device` class.
-To view the exact changes coming to :class:`pennylane.devices.DefaultQubit`, see
+    The API of :class:`~.DefaultQubit` will be updated soon to follow a new interface defined by the experimental :class:`pennylane.devices.experimental.Device` class.
+To view the exact changes coming to :class:`~.DefaultQubit`, see :class:`pennylane.devices.experimental.DefaultQubit2`.
-    :class:`pennylane.devices.experimental.DefaultQubit2`.

 Here, we have begun defining some important class attributes that allow PennyLane to identify and use the device.
 These include: